yashash17/maskdetector/index.md

 ### Current state-of-the-art

 1. For static images
 Current algorithms first perform facial recognition and then use a sophisticated R-CNN (Convolutional Neural Network) model to detect the presence of a mask once a face is successfully detected.
+2. For real-time video streams
+The process is esentially the same with additional complexities.
+The algorithm first identifies multiple frames of the same person using facial recognition.
+It then uses a similar R-CNN model to detect the presence of masks in each frame.
+The resultant classification for each frame at any given time is computed as an average result of the previous immediate frames.
+Multiple frames reduce the possibility of false-classification if facial recognition fails due to multiple reasons (unclear video, face being too obscured etc.)

+Current algorithms first perform facial recognition and then use a sophisticated R-CNN (Convolutional Neural Network) model to detect the presence of a mask once a face is successfully detected.